aeon-toolkit/aeon/docs/get_involved/governance.md

 ### Enhancement Proposals

-For contentious decision-making votes (not including appointment votes), a proposal must have been made public and discussed before the vote.
+For contentious decision-making votes (not including appointment votes), a proposal must have been made public for discussion before the vote.
 It is recommended that this proposal is made as a consolidated document, in the form of an “aeon Enhancement Proposal” (AEP).
 The AEP template is available [here](https://github.com/aeon-toolkit/aeon-admin/blob/main/aep/aep_template.md), but